 Living with gout

-You can reduce the risk for future flare-ups of gout and decrease their severity by taking medicine as prescribed.
+You can reduce the risk for future flare-ups of gout and decrease their severity by making lifestyle changes and taking medicine as prescribed.
 If you are given medicine to take when a flare-up occurs, start taking it at the first sign of symptoms.
 Or get medical attention at the first sign of symptoms.
 To help prevent episodes of gout:

 Talk with your healthcare provider before taking any new medicine, including over-the-counter medicines.